ibab/lhcb-software/Rec/Rich/RichAlignment/scripts/RefractAndHPDJobs/ReadMe.txt

    You must run 'SetupProject Ganga' after this, to pick up the new setting

  - Start ganga using something like
-    > ganga -o[Configuration]gangadir=/r02/lhcb/jonesc/gangadir-calibration
+    > ganga -o[Configuration]gangadir=/r03/lhcb/jonesc/gangadir-calibration

 The file has a series of methods to submit the calibration jobs, and analyse the results.
 For submission just run at the ganga prompt

  > RichCKCalibrate.submitCalibrationJobs(name="MyName",pickledRunsList=['XYZ.pck.bz2'])

-where 'name; is just a name you can give the set of jobs, and pickledRunsList is a list of pickled python files, containing the run data, produced in step 1.
+where 'name' is just a name you can give the set of jobs, and pickledRunsList is a list of pickled python files, containing the run data, produced in step 1.

 If you don't give the pickledRunsList argument, the method will just use all